jjuri-socialmining/zettelkasten/Reference Box/Articles/@ nateliason, 45 Deliberate Practice Examples for Rapidly Improving Your Skills - Nat Eliason.md

 [[Áp dụng deliberate vào việc học ngoại ngữ]]

 - Watch a movie in a foreign language with the subtitles in English, cover the subtitles, and quiz yourself after every sentence they speak.
-(Source: [[Peak]])
+(Source: [[@ Anders Ericsson, Peak]])

 [[Áp dụng deliberate vào việc học ngoại ngữ]]

 - Go to the mall in a foreign country and ask different people the same question to train yourself how to listen to their responses.
-(Source: [[Peak]])
+(Source: [[@ Anders Ericsson, Peak]])
 - Use a spaced repetition system like [[Anki]] to memorize and quiz yourself on vocabulary (Source: [[Fluent Forever]]).
 - Read a book in a foreign language while also listening to the audio to force yourself to move at a normal pace through the book.